timescale/docs/use-timescale/migrate-data/migrate-influxdb.md

 Outflux's `schema-transfer` can use 1 of 4 schema strategies:

-*   `ValidateOnly`: checks that TimescaleDB is installed and that the specified database has a properly partitioned hypertable with the correct columns, but doesn't perform modifications
+*   `ValidateOnly`: checks that Timescale is installed and that the specified database has a properly partitioned hypertable with the correct columns, but doesn't perform modifications
 *   `CreateIfMissing`: runs the same checks as `ValidateOnly`, and creates and